koshao/WardrobeApp/README.md

 # WardrobeApp
-An app that automates your closet and generates an outfit.
+A Tkinter app that automates your closet and generates an outfit.

 ## Table of Contents
 * [Video](#Video)